Updated Feb. 2023

 College and professional basketball games are similar in structure.
-They are crowded with dedicated fans, intense competition and are exciting to watch.
-Although the game of basketball is pretty much the same for college athletes and the pros, there are a few rules to look out for the next time you watch a NCAA or NBA basketball game.
+They are crowded with dedicated fans, intense competition, and exciting to watch.
+Although the game of basketball is pretty much the same for college athletes and the pros, there are a few rules to look out for the next time you watch an NCAA or NBA basketball game.

-- NBA: 24-second shot clock, with 8 seconds to cross half court
+- NBA: 24-second shot clock, resets to 14 seconds after an offensive rebound.
+Teams have 8 seconds to cross half court

-- NCAA: 30-second shot clock, with 10 seconds to cross half court
+- NCAA: 30-second shot clock, resets to 20 seconds after an offensive rebound.
+Teams have 10 seconds to cross half court

 - NBA: 16 feet wide